About the Journal

 Peer Review Process

-The manuscript submitted to OKARA: Jurnal Bahasa dan Sastra will be undergone a double-blind review by reviewers.
-The paper is sent to many reviewers (the experts in the respective field) to review the paper in the light of journal's guidelines and features of a quality research paper.
+The manuscript submitted to OKARA: Jurnal Bahasa dan Sastra will undergo a double-blind review by reviewers.
+The paper is sent to two or three reviewers in the respective field to review it in light of the journal's guidelines and features of a quality research paper.
 For papers that require changes, the same reviewers will be used to ensure that the quality of the revised paper is acceptable.

 The journal follows a systematic review and publication policy:

-- STEP-4: The editor decides whether it is "desk rejected" without additional review or sends it (without the name and affiliations of the author(s)) to many external reviewers for an independent peer reviewer;
+• STEP-4: The editor decides whether it is "desk rejected" without additional review or sends it (without the name and affiliations of the author(s)) to two or three external reviewers for an independent peer review;

-- STEP-6: The editor draws from the recommendations to make decision and advises the corresponding author of the outcome;
+• STEP-6: The editor draws from the recommendations to make a decision and advises the corresponding author of the outcome;

-- STEP-7: The manuscript accepted with minor or major revisions should be revised as the reviewers’ comments and suggestions;
+• STEP-7: The manuscript accepted with minor or major revisions should be revised according to the reviewers’ comments and suggestions;

-- STEP-8: The editor will send the review reports to the author/corresponding author including a formal request to modify the paper by (7 days to 15 days) as per the suggestions of the reviewers.
-The author will send the revised manuscript to the editor, and the editor will send it to the same reviewers of the said paper to justify the modifications.
-If the paper is again returned by the reviewers, the paper is said to be finally rejected.
+• STEP-8: The editor will send the review reports to the author/corresponding author, including a formal request to modify the paper by (7 days to 15 days) as per the suggestions of the reviewers.
+The author will send the revised manuscript to the editor, who will send it to the same reviewers of the said paper to justify the modifications.
+If the paper is returned by the reviewers again, it is said to be finally rejected.
 The journal will not proceed with the said paper.
 However, in the case of very minor changes, the editorial board may consider the paper for further modifications;

-- STEP-9: Once the editor is satisfied that the revised paper is suitable for publication, or that the authors will be unable to make the necessary changes for whatever reasons, a final decision of "ACCEPT" or "REJECT" can be made.
+• STEP-9: Once the editor is satisfied that the revised paper is suitable for publication or that the authors cannot make the necessary changes for whatever reasons, a final decision of "ACCEPT" or "REJECT" can be made.

-- STEP-12: The paper is published online first.
+• STEP-12: The paper is published online first.
 The executive editor will notify the author/corresponding author about online publication with a necessary download link.
-The author/corresponding author may request for any correction in the published paper (in the case of extremely important changes) within one week of online publication;
+The author/corresponding author may request any correction in the published paper (in the case of extremely important changes) within one week of online publication;

-- STEP-13: The journal is published in print within one until two weeks of online publication;
+• STEP-13: The journal is published in print within one to two weeks of online publication;

-- STEP-14: The executive editor will ask the authors of the published papers to send their correct and complete mailing address (with proper ZIP Code and postal code) by one week after print publication;
+• STEP-14: The executive editor will ask the authors of the published papers to send their correct and complete mailing address (with proper ZIP Code and postal code) one week after print publication;

-- STEP-15: The executive editor will send the hard copy of the OKARA: Jurnal Bahasa dan Sastra if possible to the authors within one or two months after print publication.
+• STEP-15: The executive editor will send the hard copy of the OKARA: Jurnal Bahasa dan Sastra to the authors, if possible, within one or two months after print publication.

 Publication Frequency

-OKARA Jurnal Bahasa dan Sastra or Journal of Languages and Literature published twice a year, the first publication will be in May and the second publication in November, each of issue will be published around (8-11) articles.
+OKARA Jurnal Bahasa dan Sastra, or Journal of Languages and Literature, is published twice a year; the first publication will be in May, and the second publication will be in November.
+Each issue will be published around (10-11) articles.

 Open Access Policy